 Accounting Policy - Goods Sold and Other Income

 Revenue from the sales of goods are recognised on transfer of the goods to the customer, which is the sole performance obligation.
-The adoption of AASB 15 Revenue from Contracts with Customers in 2019-20 did not change the timing of revenue recognition for sale of goods.
 Services provided by CEQ are recognised as revenues when the services are performed.